We Live in an increasingly digital society.

 In developing for the back end, programmers rely on certain core building blocks.

 The first core building block is the logic code.

-can draw from in order to complete assigned tasks.
-Think of it as a set of rules; it details exactly
+draw from in order to complete assigned tasks.
+Think of it as a set of rules; it details exactly how objects will

 The next core building block is data management.

-and allows users to effectively interact with large amounts of data, usually via the cloud.
-NoSQL allows
+users to effectively interact with large amounts of data, usually via the cloud.
+NoSQL allows for greater flexibility.

 Hosting Your Own Site